 Inside a course (or a book title), you would get a mixture of video presentations, audio downloads, workbooks and a link to Amazon to purchase the physical book, if you want to.
 The type of genre that you would find inside the library are;

 - Fiction Lessons… and some case studies

 Since it’s a subscription service, you will be billed on a monthly basis for $7 per month or $59 per year, if you don’t sign up for other programs (more on that later).
 But they are nice enough to let you try free for 3 days before committing for the long term.

 So I took the program for a test run and actually discover a few golden nuggets inside.

 1 – The course is filled with a lot of brainy and motivational stuff which are dissected into smaller topics for easy digestion.
-I think this technique works great with books that require heavy reading or with highly complex subject matter, if you are into those kind of thing.
+I think this technique works great with books that require heavy reading or with the highly complex subject matter if you are into those kinds of things.

 2 – Once in a while, they would get the authors to come in and have a chit-chat about their books and discussed the purpose behind their creation.
 There is Arianna Huffington (we all know who she is), Anik Singal from The Lurn Insider and Russel Brunson from ClickFunnel, just to name a few.

 I was also excited to find Mark Manson in one of the videos, talking about the idea behind his highly rated book called “The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life”.
 It is the first (audio) book I picked to read for this year – as a motivation to start a more productive life for 2019 – and I totally love it!